5 ‘Supernatural’ Easter Eggs in ‘Timeless’ Season 1

 This is actually likely a nod to Bill and Ted’s Excellent Adventure, considering Wyatt and Lucy have the surnames Logan and Preston (the surnames of Bill and Ted).
 However, the name of the lifeboat pilot is also a nod to Supernatural fans.
 This is the name of a hunter “friend” of Bobby’s, who appears in Season 3.

-Rufus starts off slightly wimpy and is a geek, but he certainly turns into one of the loveable characters of the show.
+Rufus starts off slightly wimpy and is a geek, but he certainly turns into one of the lovable characters of the show.
 While originally he was recording Wyatt and Lucy and fans had no idea which side he was on, he became a character to root for.

 3: A Bar Called Harvelle’s